rutherford-nj/www.rutherfordboronj.com/departments/tax-collector/_posts/2023-01-24-1st-qtr-taxes.md

 [Please also visit this link to the NJ Division of Treasury](https://www.nj.gov/treasury/taxation/anchor/index.shtml?utm_campaign=20230113_nwsltr&utm_medium=email&utm_source=govdelivery) for information regarding the State’s ANCHOR program for Homeowners and Tenants.

 **Filing deadline is February 28, 2023.**

+Who is eligible for the ANCHOR program?

+ANCHOR eligibility is as follows:

+•	Homeowners with income of $150,000 or less will receive $1,500.

+•	Homeowners with income of more than $150,000 and up to $250,000 will receive $1,000.

+•	Renters with income of $150,000 or less will receive $450.